-The Golden Retriever is a breed that was started in Scotland and bred primarily for retrieving of waterfowl such as ducks.
+The Golden Retriever is a breed that was started in Scotland for retrieving of waterfowl.
 They are breed for their soft mouth and double coat.

 The breed was known as Flat Coats – Golden to the Kennel Club of England until 1920 when they were reclassified as the Golden Retriever.
 In 1881 and 1894 respectively the breed was introduced to Canada and America.
 The breed was recognized by the American Kennel Club in 1925.